b1-systems/rke-former/README.md

 ## Add /etc/hosts file

-To add a manually crafted hosts file to the cluster nodes, put a file named `hosts` into the root directory.
+Add a manually crafted hosts file named `hosts` into the root directory, to make it available on the cluster nodes.

 ## Define additional routes to networks